Back To Blogs

 Costs to Consider When Buying Property in Mexico

-Down Payment: Typically 5-10% of the purchase price.
+Down Payment: Usually 5-10% of the price.

-Bank Trust Fees: $500-$1,500 USD for setup and around $500 annually.
+Bank Trust Fees: $500-$1,500 USD for setup and about $500 annually.

 Buying Property Through a Mexican Corporation